segunak/SegunAkinyemi.com/docs/_posts/2022-11-13-adf-synapse-day-of-week.md

 ---
-title: "How To Check if It's a Weekday in Azure Data Factory and Synapse Analytics"
+title: "How To Check If It's a Weekday in Azure Data Factory and Synapse Analytics"
 excerpt: "Sometimes your system needs to know if today's a weekday.
 Here's how to find out using Microsoft's Azure Data Factory or Azure Synapse Analytics."
 classes: wide
 header: